stolostron/multiclusterhub-operator/README.md

 ## Disabling MultiClusterHub Operator

-Once installed, the hub operator will monitor changes in the cluster that affect an instance of the multiclusterhub (mch) and reconcile deviations to maintain desired state.
+Once installed, the hub operator will monitor changes in the cluster that affect an instance of the multiclusterhub (mch) and reconcile on deviations to maintain desired state.
 To stop the installer from making these changes you can apply an annotation to the mch instance.
 ```bash
 kubectl annotate mch <mch-name> mch-pause=true
 ```